dplanitzer/Serena/README.md

 The boot file system is currently RAM-based.
 The ROM contains a disk image which is created with the diskimage tool and which serves as a template for the RAM disk.
 This ROM disk image is copied to RAM at boot time.

-User space has support for libc, libsystem, libclap and the very beginnings of libm.
-Libsystem is a library that implements the user space side of the kernel interface.
+User space has support for libc, libclap and the very beginnings of libm.
+Libc implements the standard C library routines and additionally the kernel interface.
 Libclap is a library that implements argument parsing for command line interface programs.

 Serena OS comes with a shell which implements a formally defined shell language.
 You can find the shell document [here](Commands/shell/README.md).